-If an element has non-trivial image under $\phi$, then so does every element of its conjugacy class.
+An element has trivial image under $\phi$ if and if every element of its conjugacy class does.
 Thus, we may assume that $g$ is of minimal length in its conjugacy class, where the length of an element is defined to be the minimal length of a word representing it.